mmdagent-ex/MMDAgent-EX/README.md

 ## Documents

-See the "Documents" folder for tool documents.

-- Set up
-- How to build
-- Tutorial
-- How to use
-- Configuration
-- Communication
-- External app
-- Command references
+All up-to-date documents are at the [development site](https://mmdagent-ex.dev/).

-This repository just contains the system (main app + plugins).
-Contents (3D model, dialogue script, etc.) is not included in this system.
+This repository just contains the system.
+Content asset (3D model, dialogue script, etc.) is not included in this system.

 ## License